Maximilian Wittek: Club career

 Wittek is a youth exponent from 1860 Munich.
 He made his 2.
 Bundesliga debut on 10 August 2014 against RB Leipzig in a 3–0 home defeat.
 He played the first half, before being substituted for Marin Tomasov at half-time.
 Wittek scored his first professional goal on 13 December 2014 in 3–2 defeat against Karlsruhe.

 In June 2017, Wittek joined SpVgg Greuther Fürth signing a three-year contract.

+On 14 August 2023, Wittek moved to VfL Bochum on a three-year contract.

 International career

 On 9 October 2014, Wittek made his debut for Germany U20 in a 0–1 home defeat against England.